Geometry and Local Recovery of Global Minima of Two-layer Neural Networks at Overparameterization: Preparing Lemmas and Propositions

 \subsection{Linear Independence of Neurons}

-\begin{cor}[linear independence of neuron] Let $d$ be any positive integer.
-Given a real analytic function $\sigma: \bR \to \bR$, the following two statements about $\sigma$ are equivalent. \begin{itemize} \item [(a)] $\sigma$ is a good activation, namely, it satisfies Assumption \ref{good activation}.
+\begin{cor}[linear independence of neurons] Let $d$ be any positive integer.
+Given a real analytic function $\sigma: \bR \to \bR$, the following two statements about $\sigma$ are equivalent. \begin{itemize} \item [(a)] $\sigma$ is a generic activation, namely, it satisfies Assumption \ref{generic activation}.

 \item [(b)] For any $r > 0$ and any distinct vectors $w_1, ..., w_r \in \bR^d$, the functions $\sigma(w_1 \cdot x), ..., \sigma(w_r \cdot x)$ are linearly independent. \end{itemize} \end{cor} \begin{proof} First suppose that (a) holds.
 Let $1 \leq k < j \leq r$.
 The set